Russia tells BBC journalist to go home in row with Britain - state TV | Politics

 "Sarah Rainsford is going home.
 According to our experts, this correspondent of Moscow's BBC bureau will not have her visa extended because Britain, in the media sphere, has crossed all our red lines," Rossiya-24 said.
 "The expulsion of Sarah Rainsford is our symmetrical response," it said.

-The BBC said it was not commenting on the story.
+The BBC said it was not commenting on the story, but was expected to issue a statement later on Friday.
 Rainsford did not reply to a request for comment.
 Maria Zakharova, a spokeswoman for the Russian foreign ministry, said that BBC representatives had been at the ministry in recent days and that everything had been explained to them in detail.
 Zakharova said Moscow had warned London many times that it would respond to what she called visa-related persecution of Russian journalists in Britain.

 The British Embassy in Moscow declined immediate comment.
-Rainsford is part of a team that supplies the British state broadcaster's English-language outlets with content about Russia and the former Soviet Union.
+Rainsford is part of a team that supplies the British public service broadcaster's English-language outlets with content about Russia and the former Soviet Union.
 The BBC also operates a large Russian-language service in Moscow.

 Rainsford, a Russian speaker, is an experienced BBC foreign correspondent who has also done stints in Havana, Istanbul and Madrid.
 (Additional reporting by Tom Balmforth Editing by Tom Balmforth and Mark Heinrich)